Period tracking app has been selling data to Meta

 Key Takeaways

-• Flo updated its privacy policy 13 times in three years, but courts found none of those edits constituted meaningful consent.
+• Flo rewrote its privacy policy 13 times in three years yet none of the revisions created meaningful consent for third-party data sales.

 Hacker News Comment Review